 You’ve earned it all- Congrats, runners!

-I hope you went ahead and purchased tickets and booked dining and FastPass+ options for your trip.
+We hope you went ahead and purchased tickets and booked dining for your trip.
 Because even though you just covered a lot of Disney by foot, you’re still going to want to get out there and enjoy the attractions, shows, and probably eat everything you can find.

 “Runger” is a real thing!
 Here are some of our favorite post-runDisney race places to eat.